Creating a Community of All Abilities Through Recreation

 • Leisure awareness, leisure education and having FUN!

 In 1979 Holly von Helms, a parent of a daughter with a disability, spearheaded a therapeutic recreation task force after realizing there was a lack of recreation services in the Boulder community for people with disabilities.
-City Council agreed, and in the winter of 1980 the first EXPAND programs began!
+City Council agreed, and in the winter of 1980, the first EXPAND programs began!
+Since then, EXPAND has grown to be one of the leading TR programs in the nation, increasing the number of staff, programs offered, and participants served.

 In short, we’re the fun guys!
 We want to know people’s dreams and what they want to be able to do to help make them happy.
 We will then work on how to get there.